 The Hifime S2 is a very high-performance 32 Bit stereo DAC featuring the patented 32-bit HyperStream II DAC architecture and Time Domain Jitter Eliminator. t’s more powerful with 49mW of output to 32 ohm and can drive most headphones and also line level loads (preamps and amplifiers).

 Exchangeable Cable (NOT INCLUDED, ADD to CART separately below)

 We have constructed this DAC to use interchangeable cables so that you can use it with any device without adaptors.
 The DAC has a microUSB female connector, and we have available cables to connect to:

 - Regular USB Type-A (computers any most devices)

-- USB-C (newer Android phones)
+- USB-C (newer phones and computers)